apache/echarts-handbook/contents/en/concepts/chart-size.md

 ## Reactive of the Container Size

-### Listen to the container size to change the chart size
+### Listen to the Container Size to Change the Chart Size

 In some cases, we want to accordingly change the chart size while the size of containers changed.